Turmeric vs Salicylic Acid: Which Is Better for Acne?

 About AMVital's Approach

-The Turmeric Kojic Acid Soap pairs turmeric's anti-inflammatory benefits with kojic acid's brightening power—ideal for fading post-acne marks while your salicylic acid prevents new breakouts.
+The Turmeric Kojic Acid Soap pairs turmeric's soothing benefits with kojic acid's brightening power — a gentle option for fading post-acne marks while salicylic acid prevents new breakouts.

 Here's to your golden glow!